-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Courtroom 2,000 4.5 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-Dormitory of a Class 3 building used for sleeping only 3,000 3 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-Dormitory of a Class 3 building used for sleeping and study 3,000 4 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-Entry lobby from outside building Value as per BCA classification of the space 9 Refer to Table 199.
-Health care - infants and children's wards, emergency department and examination room 6,000 4.5 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-One of the following: Regulatory or contractual documentation which verifies the space type Health care - all other patient care areas including wards and corridors 6,000 2.5 Public health care building: copy of the public health care facilities list published by the Victorian Health Department in its website showing the facility subject to the upgrade.
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Courtroom 2,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Dormitory of a Class 3 building used for sleeping only 3,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Dormitory of a Class 3 building used for sleeping and study 3,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Health care -children's ward, and examination room 6,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+One of the following: Regulatory or contractual documentation which verifies the space type Public health care building: copy of the public health care facilities list published by the Victorian Health Department in its website showing the facility subject to the upgrade.
+Private health care building: evidence of the facility being licensed to operate under the Health Services Act 1988 and the Health Services (Private Hospitals and Day Procedure Centres) Regulations 2013 (or as changed from time to time), or Any other third-party documentation which verifies the space type, as deemed acceptable by us30.

-Space types 25 Annual operating hours (AOH) IPD Evidentiary requirements for space type verification Health-care- examination room in intensive care and high dependency ward 6,000 6 Private health care building: evidence of the facility being licensed to operate under the Health Services Act 1988 and the Health Services (Private Hospitals and Day Procedure Centres) Regulations 2013 (or as changed from time to time), or Any other third-party documentation which verifies the space type, as deemed acceptable by us29.
-Kitchen and food preparation area Value as per BCA classification of the space 4 Refer to Table 199.
-Laboratory area - artificially lit to an ambient level of 400 lx or more 3,000 6 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-Library - stack and shelving area, reading room and general areas 3,000 2.5 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
-Library - reading room and general areas 3,000 4.5 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Space types 26 Annual operating hours (AOH) Evidentiary requirements for space type verification Kitchen and food preparation area Value as per BCA classification of the space Refer to Table 199.
+Laboratory area - artificially lit to an ambient level of 400 lx or more 3,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).
+Library - stack and shelving area, reading room and general areas 3,000 At least one geo-tagged photograph of each space type that clearly verifies the space type Upgrade schematic and legend with clear references to the space type(s).